Macroinvertebrates - Aquatic Insects of the Wetlands

 Things to know:

-water strider image Label the parts of an insect: Print
+water strider image Examine the parts of an insect: Print water strider

 antennae, eye, head, thorax, exoskeleton, abdomen, legs (attached to abdomen) & wings.

-boatman Identify true bugs, true flies, and beetles.
+boatman Identify true bugs, true flies, and beetles (insect frayer model doc. / pdf.)

 Select an Aquatic Insect.
 Diagram its life cycle.
 Show the stages. egg, larva, nymph, pupa, and adult.